 For two or more incidents, without good cause, of:

-- Failing to repay damages to a former landlord, if a repayment obligation is in the housing stabilization plan;
+b, Failing to repay damages to a former landlord, ifa repayment obligation is in the housing stabilization plan;

-- Failing substantially and materially to comply with your lease, including paying your share of rent and utilities within five (5) days of due date;
+d.
+Failing, substantially and materially, to comply with your lease, including not paying your share of rent and utilities within five (5) days of due date;

-- Failing substantially and materially to comply your Stabilization Plan, including to attend in-person or telephonic meetings with your Stabilization Worker if you had at least two days’ advance written notice of such a meeting;
+e.
+Failing, substantially and materially, to comply your Stabilization Plan, including to attend in-person or telephonic meetings with your Stabilization Worker if you had at least two days’ advance written notice of such a meeting;

-Or one or more incidents, without good cause, of:
+Or for one or more incidents, without good cause, of:

-- Possession of lawful firearms in the unit, in the building, or on the property on which the HomeBASE unit is located; except when the household member did not know or should not have known of the conduct and took steps to exclude the person engaging in the conduct at issue;
+h.
+Possession of illegal firearms in the unit, in the building, or on the property on which the HomeBASE unit is located; except when the household member did not know or should not have known of the conduct and took steps to exclude the person engaging in the conduct at issue;

-- Threats to health and safety of staff of the Department, the administering agency, the Owner or Owner’s Agent, or to persons lawfully in the building or the on the property on which the unit is located;
+j.
+Threats to health and safety of staff of the Department, the administering agency, the owner or owner’s agent, or to people lawfully in the building or the on the property on which the unit is located;

-- Abandonment of the unit, which may be proved by showing your family removed its belongings, left its belongings in a disordered state indicating an intent to abandon and failed to respond within three (3) days to a written request by the administering agency to explain the situation; did not reside in the unit for a period of five (5) consecutive days without notifying the Owner or the Owner’s agent and the administering agency; has abandoned the unit pursuant to 760 CMR 65.04(2)(i), which says that you must have good cause and give one calendar month’s advance notice before leaving a HomeBASE unit; or has chosen to leave a Contract Unit without good cause as determined by 760 CMR 67.06(2)(c) (good cause includes but is not limited to leaving a unit because of a direct threat to health or safety or accepting employment or permanent housing elsewhere).
+l.
+Abandonment of the unit, which may be proved by showing your family removed its belongings, left its belongings in a disordered state indicating an intent to abandon and failed to respond within three (3) days to a written request by the administering agency to explain the situation; did not reside in the unit for a period of five (5) consecutive days without notifying the owner or the owner’s agent and the administering agency; has abandoned the unit pursuant to 760 CMR 65.04(2)(i),, which says that you must have good cause and give one calendar month’s advance notice before leaving a HomeBASE unit; or has chosen to leave a contract unit without good cause as determined by 760 CMR 67.06(2)(c) (good cause includes but is not limited to leaving a unit because of a direct threat to health or safety or accepting employment or permanent housing elsewhere).
 If you leave a HomeBASE unit with good cause and after proper notice, you must find another unit to rent within 30 days, although the administering agency can extend that time for up to another 60 days for good cause, 760 CMR 65.04(2)(j);

-- Allowing a person who is not an authorized resident of the HomeBASE unit to share the unit without the permission of DHCD, the administering agency, and the Owner or the Owner’s Agent, including a person allowed to stay overnight as a guest for more nights than permitted by the lease or for longer than 12 days over a 12-month period, whichever is shorter, unless the administering agency concludes that the pattern of overnights demonstrates by clear and convincing evidence that the overnight guest is not an occupant;
+m.
+Allowing a person who is not an authorized resident of the HomeBASE unit to share the unit without the permission of DHCD, the administering agency, and the owner or the owner’s agent, including a person allowed to stay overnight as a guest for more nights than permitted by the lease or for longer than 12 days over a 12-month period, whichever is shorter, unless the administering agency concludes that the pattern of overnights demonstrates by clear and convincing evidence that the overnight guest is not an occupant

-- Not accurately reporting, including reporting material changes in income or assets or family composition within 10 days of such change and obtaining approval of an addition of a household member (on September 30, 2021 the Legislature eliminated the asset limit retroactive to July 1, 2021; as of this publication DHCD has not yet updated its regulation to reflect this);
+n.
+Not accurately reporting changes, including about material changes in income or assets or family composition, within 10 days of the change, or obtaining approval of an addition of a household member (on September 30, 2021 the Legislature eliminated the asset limit retroactive to July 1, 2021; as of this publication DHCD has not yet updated its regulation to reflect this);

 p.
-Eviction for nonpayment of rent or other cause, including when a summary process action is commenced on behalf of the Owner, although a notice of termination must be rescinded if your household prevails in a summary process action or the Owner or Owner’s agent agrees to allow the family to remain in the unit so long as you comply with a repayment agreement or Agreement for Judgment allowing your family to remain;
+Eviction for nonpayment of rent or other cause, including when a summary process action is commenced on behalf of the owner, although a notice of termination must be rescinded if your household prevails in a summary process action or the owner or owner’s agent agrees to allow the family to remain in the unit so long as you comply with a repayment agreement or Agreement for Judgment allowing your family to remain;

 - If you get a HomeBASE termination notice you should appeal it to the administering agency within 7 days and contact an advocate.
 See How Do I Appeal a HomeBASE termination?

-- Even if you do not want to stay in your HomeBASE unit or do not want to continue working with HomeBASE staff, you should appeal because you will be barred from EA shelter if you are terminated.
+- Even if you do not want to stay in your HomeBASE unit or do not want to continue working with HomeBASE staff, you should appeal because you will be barred from EA shelter for one year if you are terminated.

 - Each of the termination reasons listed above has many defenses to the termination built into it or supplied elsewhere in the HomeBASE rules, and there is often a good defense to a termination.